limongoo/portfolio/README.md

 - Tab menu works now for mobile and desktop view.
 Still working on closing menu on click for mobile/tablet view.
 - Minor css adjustment to make tab menu to work
 - Menu auto closes now when menu is clicked on mobile view
-- Added fadeIn transistions for mobile menu, minor CSS update
+- Added fadeIn transitions for mobile menu, minor CSS update
 - Had to adjust mobile menu structure for better css control
-- Desktop menu prooperly working now, CSS update
+- Desktop menu properly working now, CSS update

 #### 10/24
-- Implementing handlerbars templating system
+- Implementing handlebars template system

 #### 10/25
 - Adjusting project template before moving to handlebars
 - CSS styling for project hover state
 - Handlebars template in place in head section
-- Handlerbars compile and add back to html works
+- Handlebars compile and add back to html works
 - CSS and JS cleanup
 - CSS styling add and cleanup
 - Added color overlay styling for each project item